indirakalagara/emission-factor-mgmt/readme.md

 To create new Custom Factor in Envizi, navigate to  `Admin -> Configuration -> Custom Factors` .

 Provide the inputs for the below parameters.
-- **Region** : Provide the City / state / region for which the Cusom factor should be applied
+- **Region** : Provide the City / state / region for which the Custom factor should be applied
 - **Data Type** : Choose the data type from the list
 - **Factor Set** : Go with default.
 Nothing to update
 - **Name** : Provide a unique name to represent the custom factor